Rules and Regulations: Cricket (Open)

 CKT 1.1 Should any rules listed below contradict those outlined by Street Cricket, these rules will supersede those.

-CKT 1.2 It will be at the sole discretion of the Competition Director as to the application of these rules, and any subsequent decision made as a result will be final.
+CKT 1.2.
+It will be at the discretion of the event referee and LYG personnel as to the application of these rules, and any subsequent decision made as a result will be final.

 CKT 1.3 The Tournament Organisers reserve the rights to alter or amend the playing schedule if necessary and make decisions on any matters arising during the tournament, including any matters not covered by the tournament regulations.